FrancoisChabot/abulafia/docs/guide/04_resumable_parsers.md

 ## ContainerSequenceContext

 The `Container Sequence Context` is the prefered way of dealing with data chunks.
-It's fast, flexible, and does as little memory management work as possible at the cost of possibly holding on to chunks of memory longer than absolutely necessary.[^2]
+It's fast, flexible, and does as little memory management work as possible at the cost of possibly holding on to chunks of memory longer than absolutely necessary.[^2] make_parser() provides a simple interface around it:

 ```c++
 #include <vector>